 With just two buttons and a set of colored lights on board, you’ll need to consult the manual often when you first start using the Ghost MV1.
 It has haptic feedback, which lets you know when it’s time to start drawing.
 Once you get the hang of them, the controls are easy enough to use, but it takes a few runs to get there.
 Ghost is listening to feedback, and may release updated firmware in the future to help make the learning curve a little shallower.

 Where a lot of vaporizers have a set airflow, the Ghost’s unique mouthpiece lets you adjust the resistance to your liking.
 You can pull it out to open up the airflow, and push it back in to restrict it.
 It also helps the learning curve, as you can easily set it to the same height every time.

 Swappable battery pack

 We love user-replaceable batteries, and the MV1 has a proprietary battery pack that’s essentially two 18650 batteries in a proprietary casing.
-You can charge it in the MV1 using a micro-USB cable, which takes about three hours, or using the external charger in about 30 minutes.
+You can charge it in the MV1 using a micro-USB cable, which takes about eight hours, or using the external charger in about two hours.
 One battery pack is capable of chewing through around eight crucibles, or about 50-60 total draws, but that will vary based on your temperature and draw style.
 It’s easily enough battery life to get you through the day, and probably the evening too.

 Actually useful accessories